alexandershov/IdeaProjects/tools/unreal_engine/unreal_engine.md

 Unreal Engine is a great way to really heat up your macbook.
 Disable Realtime with Cmd-R, it makes things better.

+You can change object parameters even when you're playing the level.
+Press "Shift-F1" and use cursor as usual.

+If interface pesters you with "unbuilt lighting", then use "Build" -> "Build Lighting Only" in a menu.

+You can project settings with "Edit" -> "Project settings", "Cmd"-comma are not for the project settings, but for the editor settings.